-2
+Figure 2-8: DS18B20 jack installed in case

 Software Installation

 The latest releases of the IV Swinger 2 Arduino sketch and laptop application have support for the DS18B20.
 However, the Arduino sketch makes use of the OneWire and DallasTemperature libraries, which must be installed.
 Also, the IV_Swinger2.ino file must be edited to uncomment one line.